-For obvious safety and performance reasons, it's absolutely imperative to have scheduled routine maintenance on your brakes!
-Luckily, our Toyota dealership in Central Florida has a brand-new Service Center that caters to brake maintenance and service, and we can help you keep your car running in tip-top condition.
+For obvious safety and performance reasons, it’s absolutely imperative to have scheduled routine maintenance on your brakes.
+Luckily, our Toyota dealership in Central Florida has a Service Center that caters to brake maintenance and service, and we can help you keep your car running in tip-top condition.
 If you have questions, just ask!
-Our highly trained Toyota technicians can answer all of your service and maintenance questions, and help you get your car's issues sorted out as quickly as possible.
-Give us a call for more information today - our Toyota technicians have answers!
+Our highly trained Toyota technicians can answer all of your service and maintenance questions, and help you get your car’s issues sorted out as quickly as possible.
+Give us a call for more information today – our Toyota technicians have the answers.

-Basically, the brake system converts the kinetic energy of the car (which is created when you're moving) into heat energy, and does so through friction devices - these are called the brake pads.
-The pads press against a part called a rotor in order to slow your Orlando Toyota vehicle down.
-A rotor looks pretty basic, but it actually works in very specific ways with both the pads and a set of specially designed calipers (that apply and remove the brake pads to the rotors) to bring your car to a stop.
+Basically, the brake system converts the kinetic energy of the car (which is created when you’re moving) into heat energy, and does so through friction devices known as the brake pads.
+The pads press against a part called a rotor in order to slow your Toyota.
+A rotor looks pretty basic, but it actually works in very specific ways with both the pads and a set of specially designed calipers that apply and remove the brake pads to the rotors to bring your car to a stop.

 In order to be as effective as possible, your brakes need to be checked and maintained on a consistent basis at our Toyota dealership in Central Florida.
 The calipers need to work at maximum efficiency in order to press the brake pads when they’re needed and release them when they’re not.
 If the caliper is malfunctioning or sticking, it can cause your brake pads to wear away more quickly (which means you’ll have to replace them more often).